 Phone access for people with disabilities

 The Telephone Equipment Distribution (TED) Program helps people with physical or speech disabilities find easier ways to use the phone.
 For example, if you have difficulty holding or dialing the phone, the TED Program offers a variety of hands-free solutions.
 If your voice is too quiet to be heard clearly on the phone, the TED Program may provide an amplifier.
-If you qualify, you may receive devices at no cost.
+If you qualify, you can use the devices for free as long as you need them.

 For other assistive technology not related to using the phone, you can learn more on the Minnesota STAR Program (System Technology Achieving Results) website.